 Don’t worry if you don’t want to enable compression via .htaccess file.
-Because I have also explained how to use the best plugins like W3 Total Cache, WP Super Cache to enable Gzip compression in WordPress.
+I have also explained how to enable Gzip compression in WordPress using plugins like W3 Total Cache, WP Super Cache, and WP Fastest Cache, etc. In addition to that, I will show you how to enable DEFLATE compression.

 What is Gzip Compression?